Spotlight Lucky 15: four horses to back on Tuesday

 Last updated

-- Tuesday's free racing tips: five horses to consider putting in your multiple bets
+- The Punt Acca: Stuart Langley's three horse racing tips from Lingfield, Musselburgh and Wolverhampton on Tuesday

-- Kempton Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pot
+- Wolverhampton Placepot tips: Gary Savage with a single-line for the £50,000 guaranteed pool

-- The Punt Acca: Lee Sharp's two horse racing tips at Beverley and Kempton on Tuesday
+- Tuesday's free racing tips: four horses to consider putting in your multiple bets

 - Spotlight Lucky 15: four horses to back on Monday

-- Tuesday's free racing tips: five horses to consider putting in your multiple bets
+- The Punt Acca: Stuart Langley's three horse racing tips from Lingfield, Musselburgh and Wolverhampton on Tuesday

-- Kempton Placepot tips: Robbie Wilders' picks for the £50,000 guaranteed pot
+- Wolverhampton Placepot tips: Gary Savage with a single-line for the £50,000 guaranteed pool

-- The Punt Acca: Lee Sharp's two horse racing tips at Beverley and Kempton on Tuesday
+- Tuesday's free racing tips: four horses to consider putting in your multiple bets

 - Spotlight Lucky 15: four horses to back on Monday